elamaran619/amazon-quicksight-user-guide/doc_source/changing-date-field-granularity.md

 + Month
 + Week
 + Day
-+ Hour\.
-This is only supported when the date data includes time information\.
++ Hour
++ Minute

+Hour and minute are only available if the field contains time data\.

 ## Changing Date Field Granularity by Using an On\-Visual Editor<a name="change-date-granularity-element-controls"></a>